#MuseumFromHome Art Making Activity

 From The Westmoreland’s Studio Programs Coordinator Michael Carsone (a.k.a.
 The Quarantine Crafter)

-Join us in creating this all ages #MuseumFromHome Art Making Project, inspired by Loïs Mailou Jones’ Moon Masque!
+Join us in creating this all ages #MuseumFromHome Art Making Activity, inspired by Loïs Mailou Jones’ Moon Masque!
 This vividly colored work by Jones is featured in African American Art in the 20th Century, a nationally traveling exhibition organized by the Smithsonian American Art Museum, which opened at our Museum in February.
 Since the Museum is closed right now due to COVID-19, here’s a way to engage with a work from this exhibition from your home.

 We hope that you will find this to be a wonderful interactive activity to do with your child, or by yourself.
 Feel free to get creative and make any modifications you may need.